Sven Ziegler

 Sven Ziegler (born July 31, 1994) is a German ice hockey player.
-He is currently playing with the Iserlohn Roosters of the German Deutsche Eishockey Liga (DEL).
+He is currently playing with the Grizzlys Wolfsburg of the Deutsche Eishockey Liga (DEL).

 Ziegler made his Deutsche Eishockey Liga debut playing with Eisbären Berlin during the 2012–13 DEL season.

 Following the 2017–18 season, his sixth with Berlin, Ziegler left as a free agent to sign a one-year contract with the Straubing Tigers on May 3, 2018.

+Ziegler played four seasons with the Roosters before leaving at the conclusion of his contract to sign a two-year deal with Grizzlys Wolfsburg on 18 March 2025.